ScheWann/ChromPolymerDB/Frontend/public/tutorial.md

 ### 3D chromatin structures comparision

-By clicking the + on the right of the chromatin structure window.
-Users can select other cell samples to do the chromatin struction comparision.
+By clicking the + on the right of the data query bar.
+Users can select other cell samples from the dropbox to do the chromatin struction comparision.

 ![large-pro](./tutorial_images/chromatin_structure_comparision.png)